pyveslg/cards_and_mapbox_markers/README.md

 # Le Perch' Demo : Cards with map with markers and popups

-This application scraps all the Cities where Le Wagon is settled and display them according to world zones within cards and a map.
+This application scraps all the Cities where Le Wagon is settled and displays them according to world zones within cards and a map.

 This code might help you to: